twinstar6980/Twinning.Documentation/english/installation.md

 This is a required installation item, issued as a script package.

-1. Check the [Release page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Script) and download the distribution for your device.
+1. Compile or download the distribution for your device.

 2. Move the downloaded files to your home directory, create a `script` directory, and uncompress all the contents of the zip package to it.